HW-Wright/pp4-photography-blog/README.md

 - This page acts as a confirmation for the desired outcome.
 - ![Delete post](/documentation/readme-images/delete-post.jpeg)
 #### Color Scheme
-- The colour scheme was decided upon for the sake of constrast, red and black was the initial design choice but I amended the background colour gradiend to rgb(171,53,16) so that the hero image remained consistent with site background.
+- The colour scheme was decided upon for the sake of contrast, red and black was the initial design choice but I amended the background colour gradient to rgb(171,53,16) so that the hero image remained consistent with site background.

 ### Wireframes
 ----------------------------
-- My handdrawn wireframes provided a sufficient design model to work from, from the very beggining of the project.
+- My hand drawn wireframes provided a sufficient design model to work from, from the very beginning of the project.
 So much so that very little has changed from the original design to the live project.
 - ![index.html-wireframe-pp4](/documentation/readme-images/wireframe2-pp4.jpeg)
 - ![blog.html-wiregrame-pp4](/documentation/readme-images/wireframe1-pp4.jpeg)
 - ![specific-post.html-wireframe-pp4](/documentation/readme-images/wireframe3-pp4.jpeg)